djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 * What is a term?
 What is an expression?
 Are they fundamentally different?
 * What is a number?
 Specially, what are natural numbers, rational numbers, real numbers, etc?
 * What is meaning?
 That is, if I were to say "what do you mean?", what am I trying to get across?
+* What is the Principle of Induction?
+Or put it another way, why did Peano conceived it?
+Is it foundational or can it be derived?

-No doubt the reason why claiming to have answers to these questions seems surprising is their somewhat metaphysical nature.
+No doubt one of the reasons that claiming to have answers to all of these questions and many more like them may seem surprising or even shocking is the somewhat metaphysical nature of some of them.
 However, we shall see that intuitionism can get us out of this fix.

 We begin by looking at scientific method, which will be familiar to most.